-We’re calling today’s post ‘spey fishing etiquette’ just because that’s a more manageable title than ‘swinging flies on foot working down a run etiquette’.
-Our suggestions apply to any situation that matches that description – single or double-handed rod, chasing any anadromous fish.
-And, in case it isn’t obvious, these rules apply to situations in which more than one angler is fishing a single piece of water.
+We’re calling today’s post ‘Spey fishing etiquette’ just because that’s a more manageable title than ‘swinging flies on foot working down a run etiquette.’
+Our suggestions apply to any situation that matches that description – single or double-handed rod chasing any anadromous fish.
+And, in case it isn’t obvious, these rules apply to conditions in which more than one angler is fishing a single piece of water.
 If you’re fishing alone…it’s all up to you.

 We’ll start with three rules of etiquette that are pretty well-known in our neck of the woods.
 We’d love to hear your input on this one – leave your comments here.

 - Don’t step in below anybody.
 This is the most basic rule.
 Anadromous fish are almost always facing upstream, and when you’re swinging flies, you’re gradually working your fly down towards the fish’s face.
 If you step in below somebody, you’re getting between the fish that they’re headed towards – it’s the equivalent of cutting in line.
 Enter a run at the top of the run, above the last other angler.